jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

 -   no moving parts, read sector-like sizes (pages) eg 4k or 16kb
 -   can only erase in blocks
 -   can only erase blocks order of 10,000-100,000 times
--   moves things around to create ersure blocks
+-   moves things around to create erasure blocks
--   wear levening - spread writes out
+-   wear leavening - spread writes out
 -   Flash translation layer, maps os sector to our sectors
 -   write at writehead,
--   garbage collection: copy parially written blocks to writehead to consolodate free space
+-   garbage collection: copy partially written blocks to writehead to consolidate free space
--   operation: TRIM, drop this sector, good for os to help ssd
+-   operation: TRIM, drop this sector, good for os to help SSD

-<a id="orgc4b8d48"></a>
+<a id="orgf63decd"></a>

 ## xv6 filesystem